j2store/userguide/troubleshooting_issues.md

 * **[[HOW TO]Fix product you are trying to access is disabled](#product_disable_error)**
 * **[Is your digital product showing NEVER in expiry column](#download-expiry-never)**
 * **[[HOW TO]Solve terms and conditions popup box freeze](#terms-conditions)**

+<a name="article-not-saves"></a>
+## Is making changes on product not saves ?

+Make sure you are not using the MySQL PDO driver of Joomla Go to Global configuration -> Server -> Database settings.
+Make sure the Database driver is either MySQL or MySQLi

+The PDO driver of Joomla has a bug (for a long time).

 <a name="change_default_country"></a>
 ## [HOWTO] Change default country in checkout